CSSALTlab/Open_Source_Ventilator/VentCode/README.md

  * **First**: Status (Idle, Alarm/Error or Running).
 BLE indicates:
    * X: Bluetooth is not installed
-   * A: Bluettooth is disabled
+   * D: Bluetooth is disabled
-   * A: Bluettooth is advertising
+   * A: Bluetooth is advertising
-   * C: Bluettooth is connected.
+   * C: Bluetooth is connected.

  * **Second** row shows in real time the inhalation/exhalation progress.

  * **The other** rows are scrollable and show parameters.
-The operator can change the parameter values by pressing the Function button.
-The selected row starts flashing indicating that the parameter can be changed; If Function button is pressed once again then the next row will be selected (flash); if the arrows buttons are pressed then it will increase/decrease the parameter value.
-The Enter button will commit the change.
-If Enter button is not pressed (and no other button so) then it will time out and the current parameter will not be changed.
+The **Function** button scrools the selected row/paramater (select the next parameter); Then the operator can change the parameter values by pressing/holding the **Function** button for 2+ seconds.
+The selected row starts flashing indicating that the parameter can be changed; if the **arrows** buttons are pressed then it will increase/decrease the parameter value.
+The **Enter** button will commit the change.
+If **Enter** button is not pressed (and no other button so) then it will time out and the current parameter will not be changed.
+Pressing the **Function** button without **Enter** will also ignore the changes.

 ### Android UI
 TBD